In youth-obsessed Hollywood, this summer has been golden for older actors - ExBulletin

 You may have noticed some older faces on the big screen this summer.

-These movies feature older actors in action roles, sex scenes, and love stories and have received positive reviews, but most Hollywood movies still fail to show older people, especially older people. older women, in a positive light.
+These films feature older actors in action roles, sex scenes, and love stories – and have received positive reviews – but most Hollywood movies still fail to show older people, especially older women in a positive light.

 There were twice as many male characters as female characters over 50 in movies last year, Lauzen said.
 A total of 24% of the male characters, but only 12% of the female characters were over 50 years old.